Aditya1331Kumar/Violence-Detection/README.md

 ---

 ## Future Enhancements
-- Integration with **autonomous vehicles** for seamless navigation.
 - Use of **predictive analytics** to anticipate congestion and safety risks.
 - AI-powered **automated fine collection** for traffic violations.
 - **Blockchain-based** data security for evidence storage.